jamesnolanverran/defer_in_c/README.md

 - ⚠️ Arguments must be expressions (not statement blocks)

-- ⚠️ Requires structured control flow (no early return if cleanup must run)
+- ⚠️ Cleanup runs when the block ends—don’t return early

 ## How It Works